Skip to content

 3. Professional Installation

 Engaging a licensed electrician for the installation is essential.
-It's akin to calling a plumber to fix that leaky faucet rather than trying your hand at it, and potentially turning the kitchen into a slip n' slide.
 EV charger installation might range from $500 to $1,500, depending on your setup and any necessary electrical work.
 Trusting a skilled hand ensures everything runs smoothly and safely.

 4. Permits and Inspections